-Students are urged to participate in athletic activities, which include intercollegiate and; or intramural contests in baseball, basketball, football, golf, soccer, softball, tennis and volleyball.
+Students are urged to participate in athletic activities, which include intercollegiate and; or intramural contests in basketball, football, softball, and volleyball.
 A primary objective of the program is to encourage students, including those with disabilities, to develop their mental and physical alertness by participating.
 The student activity and intramural program at PRCC provides a variety of programs which includes the major areas of informal sports (self-directed), intramural sports (structured), and special events.
 A full-time director of student activities has the responsibility of coordinating, supervising, and directing activities.